Slip & Fall Accidents Lawyer in Boulder, CO

 • Municipalities

-What Should I Do Immediately After My Slip and Fall Injury?
+What to Do Immediately After a Slip & Fall Injury

-There are a few steps that you should take immediately after a slip and fall.
+There are a few steps you should take immediately after a slip-and-fall.
 Sometimes, it is not possible to complete them all due to the severity of your injuries or various other circumstances.

 In general, these are the things you should do right after a slip and fall injury: